sbb-design-systems/sbb-angular/src/app/examples/autocomplete-showcase/autocomplete.md

 ### Simple autocomplete

-Start by adding a regular `matInput` to your template.
 Let's assume you're using the `formControl` directive from `ReactiveFormsModule` to track the value of the input.

 > Note: It is possible to use template-driven forms instead, if you prefer.
 We use reactive forms